cableguy99/docs/docs/general/faq.md

 #### How much rewards will Masternodes receive?
 Each epoch consists of 900 blocks, which will reward a total of 250 TAO for the first two years.
-This amount of 250 TAO will be divided to all of the Masternodes proportionally to the number of signatures they sign during the epoch.
+This amount of 250 TAO will be divided among all of the Masternodes proportionally to the number of signatures they sign during the epoch.

 Example: With only 25 Masternodes and equal performance, every masternode would be rewarded with 10 TAO.
 With 125 Masternodes, each one would receive 2 TAO per epoch.